 It is always exciting to actually experience major events or changes rather than just read about them while or after they happened.
 It goes without saying I am referring to positive-exciting events and not the disastrous ones...

-While I was in Unit 8200 (IDF's Elite Cyber Unit), one of the projects I lead and was very proud of (and still am) was forming a group veterans to consult and interview high-school seniors as part of their requirement process for several cyber-related positions in the unit.
+While I was in Unit 8200 (IDF's Elite Cyber Unit, similar to the NSA), one of the projects I lead and was very proud of (and still am) was forming a group veterans to consult and interview high-school seniors as part of their requirement process for several cyber-related positions in the unit.

 This group of qualified and experienced individuals were my fellow colleagues, around the same age range, serving in similar roles as we were interviewing for.
 We started this group as we discharged and kept serving for years, when we were called for reserve duty.

 As you can imagine, doing hundreds of teenagers interviews for over 10 years, gives you a nice perspective on how this high school age group looks and evolves through the years.
 More than that, we were able to compare them to ourselves, while we were their age, since we were all being recruited by the same parameters and similar roles.

 There was one difference between our generation and the following ones (down to the ones that were more than 15 years younger than us) that was interesting to notice and it actually took us a while to put our finger on it and give it a name.

 When we were interviewed and chosen for these specific roles, one of the main skills we were asked to demonstrate (knowingly and not knowingly) was the ability to deeply analyze a piece of information.
 To receive a broken, lacking data point and dive into it as deeply as possible and provide comprehensive-quality insight from it, as much we possibly could.

 This was what our interviewers were after, because this was what was needed at that time and what the 'smart kids' knew to do.